2018 Wildfire Tracking

 Fire Weather and Potential Summaries

-116 acres of timber burning with minimal fire behavior.
-Structures threatened with trail and area closures posted.
-50 percent containment.
-Cause: Unknown.
+24,411 (+0) acres of timber burning with minimal fire behavior.
+Structures threatened and area restrictions in effect including road, trail, and other closures.
+86 percent containment.
+Cause: Lightning.
+Increased acres due to better mapping.